Tylenol Autism Lawsuit

 Tylenol autism MDL Judge Denise Cote approved a Short Form Complaint this week.
 All new incoming plaintiffs in the MDL will now use the Short Form Complaint when filing their case.

 What does this mean?
-It means it is easier now to filed a Tylenol lawsuit because you no longer need to include the laundry list of allegation.
-Instead, you short form lawsuit references the allegations in the master complaint in the class action.
+It means it is easier now to file a Tylenol lawsuit because you no longer need to include the laundry list of allegations.
+Instead, your short-form lawsuit references the allegations in the master complaint in the class action.

 Judge Cote has already permitted direct filing of new cases in the MDL.
 These two steps combined make the process of filing new Tylenol autism cases much more efficient and should lead to a big spike in new case filings this year.